vanvfields/Microsoft-365/Setup Intune/README.md

 	• Endpoint-Win10Pro: Pro version Endpoint protection (Application Guard, UAC, firewall and more)
 	• Endpoint-Win10Enterprise: Enterprise Endpoint protection (adds Credential Guard, Exploit Guard and more)

+The original article which corresponds with these scripts is located here: https://www.itpromentor.com/setup-intune